-In consultation with the parent/carer, an Access Request will be initiated by the Learning and Support Team at the student's is current home school.
-Before this request can be assessed "Appendix A" must be completed by the principal and attached to the Access Request.
+In consultation with the parent/carer, an Access Request will be initiated by the Learning and Support Team at the local government school attended by the student.
+Before this request can be assessed Appendix A found at the end of this document must be completed by the principal and attached to the access request.

-Students not currently enrolled in a NSW government school will be assessed to provide the most relevant education provision from the range of services available to government schools.
+Students not currently enrolled in a NSW Government school will be assessed to provide the most relevant education provision from the range of services available to government schools.

-Students seeking to enrol in a NSW government school or wanting to access specialist support including distance education should do so through their local government school.
-Where accessing specialist support is not possible at the local government school, School Services personnel can assist the Access Request process.
+Students seeking to enrol in a NSW Government school or wanting to access specialist support including distance education should do so through their local government school.
+Where accessing specialist support is not possible at the local government school, learning and wellbeing teams in delivery support personnel can assist with completing the access request process.

 This will require the exchange of detailed information from the student's previous school to assess the appropriateness of support through distance education, or enrolment in a local school before distance education.
-School principals may refer to the document Information Sharing between Principals and Schools for the processes to be followed in gathering this information.

-A distance education enrolment may be recommended when ALL of the following apply and evidence is included as an attachment in the access request:
+A distance education enrolment may be recommended when ALL of the following apply, and evidence is included as an attachment in the access request:

-- consultation with the parent/carer supports an enrolment in distance education - the student has a disability confirmation - the local school cannot meet the student's educational needs with access to the available school, community and state resources - the distance education school is the most appropriate enrolment - Appendix A found at the end of this document has been attached to the Access Request.
+- consultation with the parent/carer supports an enrolment in distance education - the student has a disability confirmation - the local school cannot meet the student's educational needs with access to the available school, community and state resources - the distance education school is the most appropriate enrolment - Appendix A (of this document) has been attached to the access request.